Empower Security – Are Your Finances Safer Than a Bank?

 You still have to decide if you're comfortable sharing your personal and financial data.
-But if you decide to use Personal Capital, you can take comfort in the fact it never sells your data and follows industry-standard security practices.
+But if you decide to use Empower, you can take comfort in the fact it never sells your data and follows industry-standard security practices.

 Readers: How do you feel about connecting your bank account to personal finance software?

-- Personal Capital vs. Betterment – Which Is Best For Investing?
+- Empower vs. Betterment – Which Is Best For Investing?

-- Mint vs. YNAB vs. Personal Capital – Comparing The Top Financial Tools.
+- Mint vs. YNAB vs. Empower – Comparing The Top Financial Tools.

 I wish they wouldn’t use the word “probably” so much in these types of articles.
 “According to a technology specialist, your data is probably safe.”
 Ya think so??
 That gives me a warm fuzzy